johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops.md

 There's some changes in here.
 First of all we're using a newer version of the `staticSites` resource in Azure.
 You'll also see that we name the resource conditionally now.
 If we're on the `main` branch we name it as we did before with `appName`.
 But if we aren't then we suffix the `name` with the `repositoryBranch`.
 It's worth knowing that [there are restrictions and conventions for Azure resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations#compute-and-web).
 If you have a branch name that is just alphanumerics and hyphens you'll be fine.

 You'll see the output of the Bicep file has changed.
 Previously we were outputting the `apiKey` that we used for deployment.
-This isn't the securest of approaches as this data can be accessed by people who share access with your Azure portal and so we're going to use a different approach to acquire this in our pipeline later.
+This isn't the securest of approaches as, by having this as a deployment output, this data can be accessed by people who share access with your Azure portal.
+So we're going to use a different (and more secure) approach to acquire this in our pipeline later.

 More significantly, we are now outputting the `staticWebAppDefaultHostName` of our newly provisioned SWA.
 This is the location where people will be able to view the deployment preview.
 Since we want to pump that into our pull request description, so people can click on the link, we are going to need this.
 We're also pumping out the `staticWebAppId` and `staticWebAppName`.
 We'll use the `staticWebAppName` to acquire the `apiKey` in our pipeline.